- We advise you to exercise a high degree of caution in Papua New Guinea (PNG) because of the high levels of serious crime.

 - Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 - Crime rates are high, particularly in the capital Port Moresby and in Lae, Mt Hagen and other parts of the Highland provinces.
 The violent attack on a trekking party in September 2013 demonstrates that serious crimes can occur in any part of the country.
 See under Crime for more information.

-- Since June 2011, there have been a number of violent incidents in parts of The Highlands, Oro Province, Central and Southern Bougainville, and Lae.
-You should exercise a high degree of caution when travelling in these areas and monitor local media reporting for information about the security situation.
+- Since June 2011, there have been a number of violent incidents in parts of the Highlands, Oro Province, Central and Southern Bougainville, and Lae.
+You should exercise a high degree of caution when travelling in these areas and monitor local media for information about the security situation.

 - Ethnic disputes continue to flare up around the country.
 Disputes can quickly escalate into violent clashes.
 Such clashes not only create danger within the immediate area but also promote a general atmosphere of lawlessness, with an associated increase in opportunistic crime.

 - Car-jacking is an ever-present threat, particularly in Port Moresby and Lae.
 Car doors should be locked with windows up at all times and caution should be taken when travelling after dark.
 In the evening or at night, we recommend you travel in a convoy.